socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 > As a software engineer performing architecture design work,

-> I want to capture my current understanding of the structure of system under construction (in terms of its components and connectors), share it with peers and other stakeholders and continuously evolve it
+> I want to capture my current understanding of the structure of the system under construction (in terms of its components and connectors), share it with peers and other stakeholders and continuously evolve it

 > so that I can plan ahead (design and implementation work), manage risk and trace the design back to [architecturally significant requirements](https://en.wikipedia.org/wiki/Architecturally_significant_requirements).

 ### Instructions (Synopsis, Definition)
-*Derive the level of abstraction, breadth, depth and notation for any architecture model that you create from a set of stakeholder concerns and information need caused by these concerns.
+*Derive the level of abstraction, breadth, depth and notation for any architecture model  you create from a set of stakeholder concerns and information needs caused by these concerns.
 Create one model/diagram per viewpoint (i.e., set of stakeholder concerns).*

 For instance, four common modeling steps are:
 <!-- Source: https://miro.com/app/board/o9J_kmvD-I0=/?fromEmbed=1